 If a concern is not resolved, the student should follow the organizational chain of command.
-Students may also communicate concerns or suggestions through the President's Suggestion Box located near the elevator on the entry level of the main building.
+Students may also communicate concerns or suggestions through the President's Suggestion Box.
 Participation in student government/National Student Nurses Association provides another route for communication of student concerns to the College.